tylerjshields/Cursor-Projects/README.md

 2. **Tier 2: Specialized Tables** - Trustworthy but more niche tables
 3. **Tier 3: Limited Use Tables** - Tables created for specific use cases
 4. **Tier 4: Adhoc/Scratch Tables** - Should not be referenced unless directly requested

+# Cursor Projects

+## Snowflake Connection Update

+**Important:** We are transitioning from our custom Snowflake connection implementation to the official VS Code Snowflake extension.

+### What's Changing

+- The custom Python-based Snowflake connector (`utils/snowflake_connector.py`) is being deprecated
+- The official Snowflake VS Code extension is now the recommended way to connect

+### What You Need to Do

+1. Install the Snowflake VS Code extension in Cursor
+2. Verify your connection settings in `~/.snowflake/connections.toml`
+3. Begin using the extension for running SQL queries
+4. Update any scripts that import from the old connector

+For detailed migration instructions, see [Snowflake Migration Guide](docs/snowflake_migration.md).